Plantronics' Voyager Legend CS, the latest addition to the Voyager headset line, has been launched through the channel.

 In a recent market forecast analysis report, it was found that as growth slows, market realities mean telcos must find ways to serve their existing customers profitability rather than simply growing their customer bases.

-Bali added: "Although overall telco IT spending will grow modestly, the trend is for telcos to reduce internal IT spending and increase spending on external IT projects.
+Bali states that, "Although overall telco IT spending will grow modestly, the trend is for telcos to reduce internal IT spending and increase spending on external IT projects.
 To control costs, telcos are outsourcing the maintenance of legacy IT and turning to trusted partners, both to implement unified and standards-based systems and software and to provide skills such as those of data scientists for Big Data analytics projects.
-Consequently, the overall addressable market for vendors will increase.
+Consequently, the overall addressable market for vendors will increase."

 "The combination of middling profits, high capital requirements, high risk, and uncertain economic growth requires telcos to place their bets carefully, including investing in growing revenue streams and managing customer experience more than ever before.
 The result is increased opportunities for the IT industry.
-In the long term, telcos will place more focus than they have before on software to drive innovation."
+In the long term, telcos will place more focus than they have before on software to drive innovation," concludes Bali.

 Related Topics